-The Professional and Enterprise editions of the program consist of two parts: a client and a server.
+The program consist of two parts: a client and a server.
 The server works as a Windows service and is responsible for executing remote operations, storing data and sending notifications.
 If you log off from Windows or reboot a PC, it will continue working and executing scheduled operations.
 The client part is a Windows application that shows a GUI and allows a user to work with a server.
 The client is used to configure and initiate operations, review their results, manage schedules, etc.

 Multiple clients may work with a server concurrently and use shared data.
-The Professional edition of the program allows clients to connect only to a local server, i.e. a server installed on the same computer.
-In the Professional edition of the program, a server allows up to two concurrent local client connections.
-The Enterprise edition of the program supports local and remote connections to a server, and the number of connected clients is not limited.
-Using the Enterprise edition of the program, you can install as many clients as needed, so they can connect to a server locally or remotely through a LAN/WAN/VPN.
+The program supports local and remote connections to a server, and the number of connected clients is not limited.
+You can install as many clients as needed, so they can connect to a server locally or remotely through a LAN/WAN/VPN.

 The program allows you to manage computers across your network.
 So how does it work?
 In the program, you can select the required operation to be executed on remote PCs, configure its options and specify the PCs where the operation should be executed.
 For example, you can shut down remote PCs, send messages to remote PCs, wake up PCs, or execute any other supported operation.
 The list of options depends on the operation.
 The shutdown operation, for example, allows you to display a shutdown message to users, specify the shutdown timeout, or allow a user to cancel the operation Pic 1.
 Other operations have different options, so you can access those options when configuring an operation in the program.
 You will see how it works in practice in the Configuring and Executing Remote Operations chapter.